oluwaseunmauwedo/froggy/README.md

 # Froggy - See _how_ students think and not just their scores

 An open-source AI-powered platform for educators to create interactive educational activities and analyze student learning patterns that goes beyond their scores.
+See where they hesitate, struggle, and succeed

 <img src="./docs/images/froggy-home copy.png" alt="Home Page" width="500" />